sassoftware/saspy/saspy/doc/source/install.rst

 iomport -
     (Required) The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!). classpath -
-    (Required) The CLASSPATH to the IOM client JAR files and saspyiom.jar. authkey -
+    (Required) The CLASSPATH to the IOM client JAR files and saspyiom.jar.
+These can be wherever.
+Just make sure the path is correct.
+    These jars work across platforms, so you can copy them from a Unix system to Windows or the other way too.
+Same with saspyiom.jar. authkey -
     The keyword that starts a line in the authinfo file containing user and or password for this connection. omruser -